 Many studies in the available literature do not quantify at-vessel mortality for recreational or bottomfish fisheries using comparable gear configurations.
 However some have noted mortality rates of zero (ex: French et al. 2015) or noted that all subjects arrived alive to the vessel.
 As fight times for these types of fisheries are minimal, it would be expected that all individuals should arrive alive at the vessel.
-Therefore we looked at the number of individuals that would die from the proposed action with a range of up to 25% (based on Kneebone et al. 2013).
+Therefore we do not consider an additional at-vessel mortality rate for these fisheries.